ultrafez/ledcube-webgl/README.md

 ## How to run it

-Dependencies: Node.js v0.10, a decent CPU and GPU (as it's not very well optimised)
+Dependencies: Node.js >= v0.10 (tested and works in Node 6.0.0), a WebGL-capable browser, and a decent CPU and GPU (as it's not particularly optimised)

-Run `npm start`.
-It will begin listening for connections from the Python cube code on port 3000, and it will listen for connections from a browser on port 8124.
-Run the Python code and connect from your browser (tested in Chrome) in whatever order you prefer.
+* `npm install`
+* `npm start`
+* Visit localhost:8124 in a browser
+* Run Python cube code, using `localhost:3000` for the port.

 ## How it works

 Originally, the Python code exclusively communicated with the physical LED cube over a serial connection, but later a serial-over-TCP connection method was added so that the Python code could communicate with the physical cube over a network connection.
 This project simulates a physical LED cube, so it interprets the same serial protocol that was intended to power the physical LED cube.
-The Node.js process translates hardware-focussed messages (set pixel: board and offset, rgb colour) received over TCP into messages that are more appropriate for software (set pixel: xyz coordinates, rgb colour), which are sent over a Socket.io connection to connected browsers.
+The Node.js process translates hardware-focussed messages (set pixel: board and offset, RGB colour) received over TCP into messages that are more appropriate for software (set pixel: xyz coordinates, RGB colour), which are sent over a Socket.io connection to connected browsers.

 When the browser receives the messages over Socket.io, it handles graphics features such as double-buffering before displaying the coloured pixels on an LED cube simulated by Three.js.